my mother sent me this: inspiring, albeit a bit heavy

 Today I remembered something my father said about Bob Dylan once.
 We were discussing the way his writing touches us - dad even shed a tear recalling one of the most heart-wrenching ballads - and how perfectly and simply he could state a problem; he's a writer who can make you see the world exactly the way it is.
 My father had been a bit disappointed, however, in the recorded interviews Dylan had given over the years.
 It seemed that someone with his talent for words should have been able, at the opportune moment, to provide eloquent answers to all the tough questions - but this was not the case.

 The man in the 'L' station, Bob Dylan, and my rockstar friend are examples that speak to the difficulty of being an artist in a culture where music has become a distraction and a commodity as much as it is an art form.
 Apparently, what many of us want is simply to be entertained during the down time between grabbing a morning Starbucks and pushing the revolving office door.
 Or we want something nice to look at.
 Or we need someone larger-than-life to give a voice to our deepest fears and concerns.
-Whatever the case may be, it seems that
+Whatever the case may be, it seems that the larger one's audience grows and the more people whose souls have been touched, the further removed the artist becomes from the people who believe in him or her.

 It's one luxury that my peers - the young professional on the 'L', the touring rockstar - who are living the most luxurious of lifestyles cannot afford: the time and space to tap one's own creative energy.
 Back when we were normal kids, working our first jobs, taking music lessons on Saturday mornings, going half-zies on a Little Caesar's pizza - without career goals, an office to get to, CDs to sign - we had the kind of down-time that I imagine the rockstar must miss.
 Then again, he is crazy famous, which is something few of us would complain about.